Financial Planning

 Revocable living trusts

-A living trust is designed to help ensure that assets are used for the benefit and welfare of the grantor during life, and to keep assets out of probate upon the grantor’s death.
+A living trust, specifically a revocable living trust, is designed to help ensure that assets are used for the benefit and welfare of the grantor during life, and to keep assets out of probate upon the grantor’s death.
 Revocable trusts commonly contain language to help reduce the impact that federal or state estate tax will have on a married couple’s combined estate.

 As the name suggests, a grantor can make any changes to the trust at any time, and because of this, all assets titled to the trust are considered to be owned by the grantor.
-The grantor will usually serve as the trustee and the grantor is also the beneficiary of this trust.
+The grantor will usually serve as the trustee, and the grantor is also the beneficiary of this trust during their lifetime.
+This type of trust provides flexibility in managing assets and can include both real property and personal property.

 Special needs trusts